SummaryRead the full fact sheet

 - dark-coloured urine or pale faeces, or both

 - jaundice (yellowing of the skin or eyes).

 Even if you don’t have any symptoms, you may want to see your doctor if:

-- you’ve recently had unprotected sex or oral sex with someone new
+- you’ve recently had sex without a condom with someone new

-- you or your partner have unprotected sex with other people
+- you or your partner have sex without a condom with other people

 - your partner has symptoms of an STI.